| Frequently asked

 |FREQUENTLY ASKED QUESTIONS ABOUT THE GREEK ISLANDS|

 For the people that are going to Crete and are staying in this or that village, please click on the links of the villages and the beaches to see what it is, if it is something you might like and if it's near where you are staying.
-Unfortunately I don't have the time to make a program for you.
+Unfortunately I don't have the time to make a program for you if you go to Crete for a couple of weeks.
+Find the places you think you might like and visit those.

 |Do you have any suggestions for islandhopping?|